sergiospagnuolo/fordata/README.md

 * [Nodebox](https://www.nodebox.net/) - tools integrate with traditional design applications and run on many platforms
 * [Three js](http://threejs.org/) - build 3D stuff with it
 * [Underscore](http://underscorejs.org/) - JavaScript library that provides useful functional programming helpers without extending any built-in objects
+* [ggplot](http://ggplot2.org/) - ggplot2 is a plotting system for R, based on the grammar of graphics

 ### Maps